a2ankitrai/2KX7/Java/collection_n_generics.md

 Offers constant time performance for the basic operations (add, remove, contains and size), assuming the hash function disperses the elements properly among the buckets.
 Iterating over this set requires time proportional to the sum of the HashSet instance's size (the number of elements) plus the "capacity" of the backing HashMap instance (the number of buckets).
 Thus, it's very important not to set the initial capacity too high (or the load factor too low) if iteration performance is important.

+HashSet is internally implemented using HashMap in Java.

+HashMap allows duplicate values and this property is exploited while implementing HashSet in Java.
+Since HashSet implements Set interface it needs to guarantee uniqueness and this is achieved by storing elements as keys with same value always.

+Since HashSet doesn't provide any direct method for retrieving object e.g. get(Key key) from HashMap or get(int index) from List, only way to get object from HashSet is via Iterator